galvestontx/malicious_prosecution/README.md

 This ***GalvestonTx Page*** and ***GalvestonTx.co*** website is ***NOT*** affiliated in anyway with the government of Galveston County…as it is known.

+According to a recent Executive Order, "For too long, domestic violence was considered a “family issue” and was left for families to address in private."
+After uploading document 2 of 9...which is more outrageous than the first, a online petition will request for the harris administration to use this case as the model for this [Executive Order](https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/30/a-proclamation-on-national-domestic-violence-awareness-and-prevention-month-2021/).

 ### Galvestontx.co aims to use this page to encourage other’s who have been terrorized by the county to actively replace certain functions of the county and state "governments" with distributed ledger technology.

 ---